Module Lead: Siddhartha Bandyopadhyay

-The course emphasises the formal derivation of results and problem solving.
-The main theoretical devices employed are optimization theory and elements of game theory, while mathematical techniques with which students are unfamiliar will be explained during the course or in classes.
+The module emphasises the formal derivation of results and problem solving.
+The main theoretical devices employed are optimization theory and elements of game theory, while mathematical techniques with which students are unfamiliar will be explained during the module.

 By the end of the module the student should be able to: